Cash Basis Accounting for Small Businesses: A Complete Guide

 What are the benefits of cash basis accounting for small businesses?

-Who cannot use cash-based accounting?
+Who cannot use cash basis accounting?

 Can inventory assets be recorded with cash basis accounting?